crystalsolenoid/QK-at-RC/src/projects/quintens-blog/daily-log-opener.md

   - shell
   - small-project
   - post
+summary: Explaining a bash script for daily writing.
 ---

 On [October 28th](/log/2023-10-28), I mentioned that I had written a little script that allowed me to quickly and easily create or open my daily log entry for the day.
 I was inspired to do this because of a similar feature in [Obsidian](https://obsidian.md/).